Race number and timing tag

 We want the Escrick 10k to be an enjoyable and safe race, therefore we welcome feedback.
 In general it is best to contact us after the day with this, unless it is an immediate safety concern that needs addressing immediately on the day.
 Creating a queue of 25 cars whilst you argue with a car park marshal on your opinion of ways the parking can be improved, is not the right place nor time.

-It's a sad reflection on a very small number of participants that we have to say it, but: We will not tolerate aggression and unnecessary confrontation towards our volunteers.
+We will not tolerate aggression and unnecessary confrontation towards our volunteers.
 Anyone exhibiting aggression or unnecessary confrontation towards our volunteers will be disqualified and barred from future events.

 The legal bit: